Concentration in Mathematics

 A concentration in Mathematics, combined with another major/concentration, provides considerable flexibility in career selection.
 An exciting possibility is to combine the Mathematics concentration with a Physics concentration to gain excellent preparation for engineering.
 Other options involve a mathematics concentration to enhance programs in accounting, business, chemistry and computer science.

-The Evangel University Department of Science and Technology is dedicated to the spiritual, academic and social growth of every student.
+The Evangel University Department of Natural and Applied Sciences is dedicated to the spiritual, academic and social growth of every student.
 The department’s purpose is to provide an excellent education that is thoroughly integrated with the University’s emphasis on the development of strong Christian character.
 Students of mathematics learn to exhibit analytical thinking and problem-solving skills.

 A Mathematics concentration consists of 24 credits in mathematics and must include statistics and two semesters of calculus.
 Other than those requirements, a student has considerable flexibility in course selection, allowing for the customizing of math content to match other field selections.
 High school preparation should include two years of algebra, one year of geometry and one year of precalculus or college algebra/trig.
 Students not having this high school background can expect to take college algebra/trig during their freshman year at Evangel.